pravatbhusal/whirled-profile-logger/README.md

 Note: The "IP Tracker Avatar.fla" in this GitHub repository is an example avatar that uses
 the WPL code, you may use it as reference.

-# Advanced Features
+# Advanced Features (Optional)
 The server folder contains the PHP files that I programmed to log information on the
 user within the server-side.
 Change the variables in the dbconnection.php to your MySQL
 database and place the files in a web-server and modify the URLRequest within the IPTracer.as
 code to create your own WPL instance website.

 # DISCLAIMER
-DISCLAIMER: IP ADDRESSES ARE "PUBLIC" AND THE INFORMATION PROVIDED BY THE ADDRESS IS FOR FREE-USE UNDER AN ISP.
- THIS WEBSITE HOLDS NO LIABILITIES TO THE IP ADDRESSES, AND THIS SHOULD ONLY BE USED FOR EDUCATIONAL OR SECURITY PURPOSES.
+THIS PROGRAM HOLDS NO LIABILITIES TO THE IP ADDRESSES, AND THIS SHOULD ONLY BE USED FOR EDUCATIONAL OR SECURITY PURPOSES.